RoootTheFox/shuc/README.md

 ## usage
 `shuc <command>`

+## installing
+- you need the rust toolchain installed on your system (as well as having .cargo/bin in your path)
+- then simply run `cargo install --git https://github.com/RoootTheFox/shuc`

 ## why is it named `shuc`?
 the original name intention was "**shu**tdown **c**onfirmation" but i decided it would be a better idea to make it universal